Irish Blood Transfusion Service: History

 The service is the successor to the National Blood Transfusion Association which was established in 1948 and was, itself, born from the work carried out by the St. John Ambulance Brigade of Ireland in setting up an 'on call' blood donor panel to serve hospitals in the Dublin area.
 In 1975 the Cork Blood Transfusion Service was amalgamated with the board, and in 1991 the Limerick Blood Transfusion Service was amalgamated with the board.

 The symbol of the service is a stylised pelican, recalling the legend of the Pelican in her piety.
-For most of its existence, the headquarters of the service was located at Pelican House (first in Lower Leeson Street and then Mespil Road) in Dublin.
+For most of its existence, the headquarters of the service was located at Pelican House on 52 Lower Leeson Street in Dublin which opened in 1950.
+Eventually it was moved to new nearby building on Mespil Road in 1981.
 In 2000 the service moved to the National Blood Centre on the grounds of St. James's Hospital near Dublin Heuston railway station, on which it remains.
 The service maintains regional facilities at Ardee, Carlow, Cork, Limerick and Tuam.

 Infected blood product scandals

 In 1994, the BTSB informed the Minister for Health that a batch of "Anti-D" blood product they had distributed in 1977 for the treatment of pregnant mothers had been contaminated with the Hepatitis C virus.
 Following a report by an expert group, it was discovered that the BTSB had produced and distributed a second infected batch in 1991.
 The Government established a Tribunal of Enquiry to establish the facts of the case and also agreed to establish a tribunal for the compensation of victims.

-The Hepatitis C and HIV Compensation Tribunal was established by the Hepatitis C Compensation Tribunal Act, 1997, and amended by the Hepatitis C Compensation Tribunal (Amendment) Act, 2002, to compensate people who contracted Hepatitis C or HIV as a result of receiving blood or blood products from the Service.
+The Hepatitis C and HIV Compensation Tribunal was established by the Hepatitis C Compensation Tribunal Act 1997, and amended by the Hepatitis C Compensation Tribunal (Amendment) Act 2002, to compensate people who contracted hepatitis C or HIV as a result of receiving blood or blood products from the Service.